publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schXCIII/m__us_usc_t16_s460ii–4.md

         (1) __Limitation on use of appropriated funds__

             From the appropriations authorized for fiscal year 1978 and succeeding fiscal years pursuant to the Land and Water Conservation Fund Act ([78 Stat.
 897][/us/stat/78/897]), <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  as amended, not more than $115,000,000 may be expended for the acquisition of lands and interests in lands authorized to be acquired pursuant to the provisions of this subchapter.
-For purposes of section 7(a)(3) of the Land and Water Conservation Fund Act of 1965 \[[54 U.S.C.
-200306(a)(4)][/us/usc/t54/s200306/a/4]\], the statutory ceiling on appropriations under this subsection shall be deemed to be a statutory ceiling contained in a provision of law enacted prior to the convening of the Ninety-sixth Congress.
+For purposes of [section 200306(a)(4) of title 54][/us/usc/t54/s200306/a/4], the statutory ceiling on appropriations under this subsection shall be deemed to be a statutory ceiling contained in a provision of law enacted prior to the convening of the Ninety-sixth Congress.

         (2) __Donations__